jewelljones/lessons-learned/Hiring a Good Developer.md

   * Equipped with multiple means to debug effectively
   * Tests continuously and ruthlessly

 This list is not comprehensive as good developers can come in many forms.
 However, it is a starting guide towards ensuring your software has the best chance of success!
+To learn more, read [The Pragmatic Programmer](http://www.amazon.com/The-Pragmatic-Programmer-Journeyman-Master/dp/020161622X)